 It may have simple, street food origins, but forget those stiff, generic versions of a taco you get in supermarkets and fast food joints.
 These are no cheap, tacky tacos.
 These guys have specials that change every couple of weeks, top quality ingredients, and inspiration and flavours from all over the globe.

 Need more convincing?
-Here’s some examples of past tacos they’ve had at Bodega – Baja Cod with Fried Potato Matchsticks and Chipotle Mayo – Venison Haunch, Stornoway Black Pudding, Spiced Plum Chutney and Wild Sorrel – Pan Fried Fillet of Rainbow Trout with Rhubarb and Beetroot and, one for the vegans – Pan Seared Za’atar Cauliflower, Baba Ganoush, Beetroot, Pomegranate, Crispy Leek and Balsamic Vinegar.
+Well, here’s some examples of what you may find on the menu – Baja Cod with Fried Potato Matchsticks and Chipotle Mayo, Venison Haunch, Stornoway Black Pudding, Spiced Plum Chutney and Wild Sorrel or Pan Fried Fillet of Rainbow Trout with Rhubarb and Beetroot.
+For the Vegans, how about Pan Seared Za’atar Cauliflower, Baba Ganoush, Beetroot, Pomegranate, Crispy Leek and Balsamic Vinegar?

 Or, are you more visually swayed?
 OK, here’s some pics.

 It’s recommend you have four tacos per person.
-Each plate of two tacos ranges from £6.50 to £7.50, so we dutifully ordered two varieties each.
-I could only eat three, but luckily I was there with a hungry person who easily polished off his own four and then my leftover one.
-Of course, there was still room for a churro with chocolate for dessert.
+I could only eat three, but of course I was trying to leave room for a churro with chocolate for dessert.
 Pffft, that’s a given.

 The Important Stuff